Large Sample Properties of Matching for Balance: Asymptotic properties of matching for balance

-An intuitive explanation of \Cref{thm:normality} rely on two observations.
-The first observation is that the \gls{ATE} is an estimand derived from the entire population as opposed to from individual units.
-The asymptotic optimality of \gls{ATE} estimators depends primarily on whether the covariate distribution of the treated units is close in aggregate to that of the control units; how individual units are matched to each other is secondary for this estimand.
+An intuitive explanation of \Cref{thm:normality} relies on two observations.
+The first observation is that the \gls{ATE} is an estimand derived from the entire population rather than from individual units.
+The asymptotic optimality of our ATE estimator depends primarily on whether the covariate distribution of the treated units is close in aggregate to that of the control units.
+For this type of estimator, how the individual units are matched to each other plays a secondary role.
+More specifically, the ATE estimator only depends on the number of times each treated (or control) unit is matched.
 For this reason, aggregate covariate balance is sufficient for the asymptotic optimality of matching estimators for the \gls{ATE}.
 Matching for balance precisely targets this aggregate covariate balance. \Cref{eq:matchcovbalcondition,eq:matchcovbalcondition_2} ensure that the covariate distributions after matching are balanced in aggregate for the treated and control units.

-The second observation is the connection between matching for balance and covariate balancing weights \citep{hainmueller2012balancing, imai2014covariate, zubizarreta2015stable, chan2016globally, fan2016improving, zhao2017entropy, zhao2019covariate, wang2019minimal}.
+The second observation is the connection between matching for balance and covariate balancing weights \citep{hainmueller2012balancing, imai2014covariate, zubizarreta2015stable, chan2016globally, fan2016improving, zhao2017entropy, zhao2019covariate, wang2020minimal}.
 Both methods formulate the estimation problem as a mathematical program under similar covariate balancing constraints as in \Cref{eq:matchcovbalcondition,eq:matchcovbalcondition_2}.
-Covariate balancing weights have been shown to be asymptotically optimal.
+Covariate balancing weights are shown to be asymptotically optimal.
 Thus, if matching for balance admits a solution, its implied weights as in \Cref{eq:weights} are as good as the covariate balancing weights.
-For this reason, matching for balance can also be asymptotically optimal.
+For this reason, under the conditions required by \Cref{assumption:basis,assumption:propensity,assumption:outcome,assumption:hyperparam}, matching for balance can also be asymptotically optimal for the difference-in-means estimators for the \gls{ATE}.
+When these assumptions do not hold, the nearest neighbor matching estimator for the \gls{ATE} (which is a competing semiparametric estimator) does not similarly achieve the semiparametric efficiency bound.

-Despite of these two observations, \Cref{thm:normality} might still seem counter-intuitive: it says that the \gls{ATE} estimator from matching for balance achieves the semiparametrically efficiency bound.
-Yet, matching is known to be less efficient than weighting in general \citep{abadie2006large, abadie2011bias, abadie2016matching}.
-The explanation of this counter-intuitiveness lies in an assumption of \Cref{thm:normality}: we require the existence of a solution to matching for balance under the asymptotic regime described by \Cref{assumption:basis,assumption:propensity,assumption:outcome,assumption:hyperparam}.
-Importantly, matching for balance does not always admit a solution because it involves a constrained integer program.